 Cycling Without Age is a movement started in 2012 by Ole Kassow.
 Ole wanted to help the elderly get back on their bicycles, but he had to find a solution to their limited mobility.
 The answer was a trishaw and he started offering free bike rides to the local nursing home residents.

-He then got in touch with a civil society consultant from the City of Copenhagen, Dorthe Pedersen (now Cycling Without Age), who was intrigued by the idea and together they bought the first 5 trishaws and launched Cycling Without Age, which has now spread to all corners of Denmark, and since 2015 to another 38 countries around the world.
+He then got in touch with a civil society consultant from the City of Copenhagen, Dorthe Pedersen, who was intrigued by the idea and together they bought five trishaws and launched Cycling Without Age, which has now spread to all corners of Denmark, and since 2015 to another 40 countries around the world.

 Our Guiding Principles

 Generosity: Cycling Without Age is based on generosity and kindness.
 It starts with the obvious generous act of taking one or two elderly or less-abled people out on a bike ride.
 It’s a simple act that everyone can do.

 Slowness: Slowness allows you to sense the environment, be present in the moment and it allows people you meet along the way to be curious and gain knowledge about Cycling Without Age because you make time to stop and talk.

 Storytelling: Elderly people have so many stories that will be forgotten if we don’t reach out and listen to them.
 We tell stories, we listen to stories on the bike and we also document the stories when we share them via word of mouth or on social media.